mathieujcqs/langchain_pdf_reader/README.md

 Using Langchain, this application is able to parse the entire PDF create a knowledge base using FAISS, and then make a semantic search on the knowledge base using the user's query.

 ## The Knowledge Base
 To create the knowledge base we need two things.
 First, split the text into chunks that are long enough to keep the context of the PDF.
-Then, an algorithm that transforms those chunks into vectors which enables the semantic/similarity search.
+Then, an algorithm that transforms those chunks into vectors enables the semantic/similarity search.

 The first is done using *Lagchain text_splitter* and the last via *FAISS*.